3 Sure Fire Ways to Verify your website on Pinterest

-It took me two days to work out how to link my website to my Pinterest business account.
+It took me two days to work out how to link my website to my Pinterest business account so to avoid this here are 3 Sure Fire Ways to Verify your website on Pinterest

 (IF THIS POST CONTAINS AFFILIATE LINKS PLEASE SEE OUR FULL DISCLOSURE POLICY ALTHOUGH I HAVE TO WARN YOU IT IS QUITE BORING, BUT IF YOU REALLY MUST READ IT YOU CAN FIND IT Here)

-I was trying to verify my word press website with free theme to my Pinterest business account.
+I was trying to verify my Word press website with the free theme to my Pinterest business account.

 Today I am going to show you how to link to your website in 10 minutes.